 This makes it easy to peel off the skin (no need to take the time to mince up the garlic clove, it will be pureed in the sauce later).

-Heat some canola oil in a saucepan over medium heat.
+Heat some olive oil in a saucepan over medium heat.

 Then cook the onion and garlic clove until they’re softened.